storybookjs/native/packages/dev-middleware/README.md

 This package allows you to control an emulator open on your local device by interacting with storybook.
 It only supports stories that use deep linking.

-To use this package, you must have an emulator open on your local machine through `adb` (for Android apps), or through `xcrun` (for iOS apps)
+To use this package, you must have an emulator open on your local machine through `adb` (for Android apps), or through `xcrun` (for iOS apps).
+You can also open your app from either Android Studio or XCode directly.

 ## Installation
 `npm install @storybook/native-dev-middleware`